box/developer.box.com/guides/api-calls/permissions-and-errors/scopes.md

 <Message type="notice">

-This scope depends on the `gcm` scope to function properly.
+This scope depends on the `enterprise_content` scope to function properly.
 This scope can be requested by opening a ticket via our support channels.

 </Message>